krkn-chaos/krkn/docs/node_scenarios.md

 8. **node_crash_scenario**: Scenario to crash the node instance.
 9. **stop_start_helper_node_scenario**: Scenario to stop and start the helper node and check service status.

 **NOTE**: If the node does not recover from the node_crash_scenario injection, reboot the node to get it back to Ready state.

 **NOTE**: node_start_scenario, node_stop_scenario, node_stop_start_scenario, node_termination_scenario
-, node_reboot_scenario and stop_start_kubelet_scenario are supported only on AWS, Azure, OpenStack, BareMetal, GCP , and Alibaba as of now.
+, node_reboot_scenario and stop_start_kubelet_scenario are supported only on AWS, Azure, OpenStack, BareMetal, GCP , VMware and Alibaba as of now.

 **NOTE**: Node scenarios are supported only when running the standalone version of Kraken until https://github.com/redhat-chaos/krkn/issues/106 gets fixed.